Looking for the best insurance as a digital nomad in Romania?

 Keep comprehensive insurance documentation in both digital and physical formats, as healthcare facilities outside major cities might not be familiar with international insurance procedures.
 Romania's healthcare system is increasingly digitized in urban areas, but rural facilities may still rely on paper processes.
 Having clear policy information in multiple formats helps facilitate treatment approval and billing procedures.

-Save Romania's emergency numbers: 112 for all emergencies (fire, police, medical), which connects to English-speaking operators in major cities.
-Additional numbers include 961 for ambulance services, 981 for fire department, and 955 for police.
+Save Romania's emergency number: 112 covers fire, police and medical, and connects to English-speaking operators in major cities.
+It is the only number you need.
+For mountain rescue, Salvamont can also be reached directly on 0725 826 668.
 Tourist information services in major destinations can provide assistance with medical emergencies and help coordinate with insurance providers, though availability varies significantly outside main tourist areas.

 Romania uses the Romanian Leu (RON), and while major hospitals accept international credit cards, smaller facilities often require cash payment.
 ATMs are widely available in cities but less common in rural areas, so ensure you have sufficient cash when traveling outside urban centers.
 Keep detailed receipts for all medical expenses, as both insurance providers require proper documentation for reimbursement claims, and Romanian healthcare facilities are generally good about providing detailed invoices.